 - Air Jordan XIII Low PE.
 Leonard displayed a never-before-seen pair of Air Jordan 13 Lows dressed in black patent leather during the 2016 All-Star festivities.
 He also has a “Spurs” themed pair that comes in black and white hues.

 - Air Jordan XX8 SE Finals.
-Worn during the Spurs 2014 Championship run, these exclusive sneakers feature a gold and white upper with elegant Jordan elephant print along the edge.
+Worn during the Spurs 2014 Championship run, Kawhi's exclusive Air Jordan 28 shoes feature gold and white uppers with elegant Jordan elephant print along the edge.

 - Air Jordan XX9 Low PE.
 There are a lot of Air Jordan XX9 PEs around, but the Low version hasn’t seen the same kind of treatment.
-Michael Jordan was seen wearing a pair however it wasn’t clear if it were PEs.
+Michael Jordan was seen wearing a pair AJ 29 Lows; however, it wasn’t clear if it were PEs.
 Matching his Spurs colors, Leonard rocked his subtle pair complete with “The Claw” logo on-court.

 - Air Jordan XXX PE.
-The second round of the 2016 Playoffs saw an exciting match-up between Jordan Brand athletes Kawhi Leonard and Russell Westbrook who both graced the floor with their Air Jordan XXX PEs.
+The second round of the 2016 Playoffs saw an exciting match-up between Jordan Brand athletes Kawhi Leonard and Russell Westbrook, who both graced the floor in their Air Jordan XXX PEs PEs.
 Leonard’s PE complements his Spurs uniform, and it sports “The Claw” logo on the tongue.

 - Air Jordan XXXI PE.
 Kawhi and the Spurs started the 2016-2017 season on the right foot.
 After blowing out the Golden State Warriors on opening night, Kawhi followed it up with a win over the Kings.
 He put up an impressive 30-point performance while wearing his black and white Air Jordan 31.